olohmann/azure-hands-on-labs/labs/06_cicd_azure_devops/cicd_azure_devops.md

 1. In the editor, navigate to the file `simplegreet/template/webapp-sql.json` and have a brief look at its json structure.
 This is the Azure Resource Manager (ARM) template that we are going to use to set up our environments.
 If you are interested in how templates like this work: This will be the topic of an upcoming lab.
 For now, we will simply be using the template.
 1. In the cloud shell, execute this command:
     ```sh
-    az group deployment create -g <resource group name> --template-file simplegreet/template/webapp-sql.json --parameters '{"name":{"value":"<a unique name>"}}'
+    az group deployment create -g <resource group name> --template-file simplegreet/template/webapp-sql.json --parameters '{"name":{"value":"<a unique name>"}}' --no-wait
     ```
     Where...
     * `<resource group name>` is the name of your **Dev** resource group.
     * `<a unique name>` is a name in lower case letters that you can freely choose, but that must still be available as `<a unique name>.azurewebsites.net`.
-The name should have 'dev' in its name as well.
+The name should contain 'dev' as well to indicate that this is the development version of the website we will deploy later.
 You might want to check the availability of the name by typing `nslookup <a unique name>.azurewebsites.net` in any shell and check whether that returns an IP already.
-1. If the operation succeeds, check your new website in a browser at `https://<a unique name>.azurewebsites.net` - it does not contain our application yet but should show a generic app service page.
+1. Repeat the preceding step with the **Prod** resource group and another unique name.
+We are not waiting for these operations now, they will run in the background.
+Eventually, once the operations succeed, we can check your new website in a browser at `https://<a unique name>.azurewebsites.net` - it will not contain our application yet but should show a generic app service page.
-1. Repeat the two preceding steps with the **Prod** resource group and another unique name.

 ## Exercise 3: Set up Azure DevOps